 Built in 1846, the stately home at the north end of town became an inn in 1940, but didn’t come into its own as a dining destination until the Craig family bought it in 1979.
-Mimi Wood, its chef since the mid-’90s, keeps the largely American menu modern, with several gluten-free and one vegan option, and upscale, as befits the setting.
+Mimi Wood, its chef since the mid-’90s, keeps the largely American menu upscale, as befits the setting, and modern—with several gluten-free options and one vegan option.
 The inn’s ace in the hole just might be its wine list, by far the most extensive in Cape May.

 801 Washington Street, 609-884-5697

-Opened in 2011 by Yianni Tsiartsionis, younger brother of Peter (see George’s Place), YB serves contemporary American food.
-Brunch offerings include wraps, omelets and five different benedicts.
+Opened in 2011 by Yianni Tsiartsionis, YB serves contemporary American food.
+Brunch offerings include wraps, omelets and five different Benedicts.
 Dinner ranges from crab cakes and bacon-wrapped scallops to a ribeye with béarnaise sauce and a cowboy pork chop with chorizo cornbread stuffing.
-BYO
+BYO.